John Wall: Player profile

 Wall is known for being one of the NBA's fastest players.
-His results at the draft combine of 10.84 seconds in the lane agility drill (combine best that year) and 3.14 seconds in the 3/4 court sprint (second-best that year), demonstrating horizontal and vertical quickness.
+His results at the draft combine of 10.84 seconds in the lane agility drill (combine best that year) and 3.14 seconds in the 3/4 court sprint (second-best that year) demonstrated his horizontal and vertical quickness.
 Despite only being a point guard-average 6 ft 4 in listed height in shoes and 6 ft 2.75 in barefoot, Wall has a 6 ft 9.25 in wingspan, slightly larger than the average for a point guard.

 Relying on his speed, Wall focuses on driving to the basket and sparking fast transition play.
 He is also a skilled passer, averaging over 10 assists a game for the 2014 through 2017 seasons, and 9.2 overall for his career.
 In the earlier stages of his time in the NBA, Wall was criticized for the amount of turnovers he committed, being dubbed "very turnover prone".
 While increasing his assist to turnover ratio in later years, Wall's TOPG has increased to 4.1, his mark at the conclusion of the 2017 season.
 Despite Wall's shooting percentages hovering slightly below league average except for free throw shooting (League average is .458/.364/.765 while Wall shoots .433/.321/.790), he has seen his shooting largely improve throughout his NBA career.

+John Wall is ambidextrous even though he shoots right-handed.
+He is most noted to make one handed and one-footed dunks off the right leg and with the left hand because he couldn't jump as high off the left leg.

 Personal life

+Wall has two children, the younger of whom was born in 2018.

+In 2018, he said he was pursuing a bachelor's degree in business administration.